 So, Phil decided to offer Davidson a job.
 The job was to create charts and graphs that Phil would use for his meetings with the Japanese executives.
 The company was known as Blue Ribbon Sports Inc. at that time.

 Davidson designed five drafts for this project, and then Phil went with Swoosh one.
-Carolyn Davidson charged the company $35 for the logo, and if you adjust it for inflation, it will come around $220.
+Carolyn Davidson charged the company $35 for the logo, and if you adjust it for inflation, it will come to around $220.

 3. Rob Janoff: Designer of Apple Logo

-If today you decide to make a list of one of the most iconic logos of all time, the logo from the tech giant company Apple will be probably on top of it.
-Not only this logo is the representation of a first trillion dollar company, but it is also a status symbol.
+If today you decide to make a list of one of the most iconic logos of all time, the logo from the tech giant company Apple will probably be on top of it.
+Not only is this logo the representation of a first trillion dollar company, but it is also a status symbol.

-The designer who came up with this brilliant idea for the Apple logo is mastermind Rob Janoff, who created a logo that nowadays symbolizes class and elegance of every device Apple launches.
+The designer who came up with this brilliant idea for the Apple logo is mastermind Rob Janoff, who created a logo that nowadays symbolizes the class and elegance of every device Apple launches.